thechargedneutron/Statistically-Robust-Bandit-Algorithms/README.md

 # Statistically-Robust-Bandit-Algorithms

-The code for the paper will be up once it is accepted to AISTATS 2021.
+This code contains the implementation of the paper "Bandit algorithms: Letting go of logarithmic regret for statistical robustness".
+The paper is currently under review at AISTATS 2021.
 Paper : https://arxiv.org/abs/2006.12038

 Cite as
 ```
 @misc{ashutosh2020bandit,
       title={Bandit algorithms: Letting go of logarithmic regret for statistical robustness},
       author={Kumar Ashutosh and Jayakrishnan Nair and Anmol Kagrecha and Krishna Jagannathan},
       year={2020},
       eprint={2006.12038},